Sir Hugh, or, The Jew's Daughter [Child 155]

 "The evidence against individual Jews was considered conclusive in the case of Hugh of Lincoln (Little Saint Hugh), murdered in 1255, when, after exhaustive trials before the justices, later adjourned before Henry III in person, certain Jews were convicted and hanged."

-But also consider Prestwich, pp. 345-346: "There was undoubtedly very considerable prejudice against the Jews in England.
+Even this is probably going too far.
+Prestwich, pp. 345-346, says, "There was undoubtedly very considerable prejudice against the Jews in England.
 There were stories of ritual child-murder and torture, which, although they now appear groundless on the basis of the recorded evidence, were generally believed.
 The most famous was that of the death of Little St Hugh in 1255, but there were others.
 The chronicle of Bury St. Edmunds recorded the crucifixion of a boy by the Jews at Northampton."
 (Rather absurd, since crucifixion was a Roman, not a Jewish, means of execution.)

 I do note with interest that Mortimer, p.
 50, declares that the "most famous of all the great Jewish capitalists was Adam of Lincoln" (died 1186, near the end of the reign of Henry II).

-But Powicke, who devotes roughly eight times as much space to the reign of Henry III as does Harvey, never mentions Hugh or the trials which followed, although he does note (p.
-322) Edward I's anti-usury law of 1275 -- and its follow-up, a law of 1290 which expelled the Jews.
+Powicke, who devotes roughly eight times as much space to the reign of Henry III as does (say) Harvey, never mentions Hugh or the trials which followed, although he does note (p.
+322) Edward I's anti-usury law of 1275 -- and its follow-up, the law of 1290 which expelled the Jews.
 (Stenton, p.
 197, cynically notes that the Jews were no longer "useful" by then -- i.e. the crown had extorted so much money that they were no longer a significant source of revenue.
 Prestwich, p.
-343, observes that Edward managed to make money even on the exiling of the Jews, because he used the occasion to wring an exaction from the clergy in return for the expulsion.
+343, observes that Edward managed to make money even on the exiling of the Jews, because it let him wring an exaction from the clergy in return for the expulsion.
 Prestwich on p.
 346 says that the expulsion was not officially reversed until 1656, although many Jews were tolerated by then -- it is said that Elizabeth I's physician was Jewish.)

 The link to "The Prioress's Tale" is undeniable (Percy, in fact, referred readers to the Tale to learn the ending of the story; Fowler, p.
 267), since lines 684-686 of the Tale (Chaucer/Benson, p.
 212) explicitly compares the tale to that of "yonge Hugh of Lyncoln, slayn also With cursed Jewes, as it is notable, For it is but a litel while ago."
 (It's line 1874 in Chaucer/Boyd, p.
 165, with discussion on pp. 166-167.
 To give Chaucer the only excuse we can -- and it a very feeble one -- he lived in an England where Jews were barred, and so perhaps had never met an English-speaking Jew!)
 I personally don't see much connection, except thematic, to The Jew of Malta.